A Guide to Printing vs. CNC Machining

 When manufacturing components for industrial applications, it can be challenging to determine whether a production process meets your needs.
 For plastic components, 3D printing and CNC machining are popular fabrication methods, each offering its own advantages and disadvantages.
 We’ll review the pros and cons of both processes, when one process may be more suitable than the other, and considerations to meet your project specifications.

-Advantages & Disadvantages of 3D Printing
+Advantages & Disadvantages of Additive Manufacturing

 3D printing is an additive manufacturing process where plastic materials are precisely added layer by layer.
 This process can be used across industries to produce complex or simple parts with reduced waste.
 Fully customizable, 3D printing delivers quick turnarounds for prototypes and plastic components.